 \textbf{Case 1. $End(S)$ does not have a finite number of isolated points, and genus of $S$ is $0$.}

 By Lemma \ref{exteriortree} we choose $T(S)$ having at most one exterior tree.
-We will only label edges of $T(S)$ that do not incide a leaf as follows.
+We will only label edges of $T(S)$ that are not incident to a leaf.
 Choose an edge $E_1$ of the root vertex that does not meet a leaf and label it $1!$.
 We assign the number $3!$ to the other incident edges of the endpoints $E_1$ (as long as they do not meet a leaf).
 For the edges that got a number we repeat the process as with $E_1$.
-Their remaining unlabeled neighboring edges will have the number $5!$.
-We proceed by induction so that the edges are assigned the odd numbers.
+Their remaining unlabelled neighboring edges will have the number $5!$.
+We proceed by induction so that the edges are assigned the factorials of the odd numbers.
 See Fig \ref{redtreegenus0} for an example.

 We obtain from $T(S)$ a pants decomposition on $S$ as in the preceding section.
 The cuffs of the pairs of pants decomposition will have the hyperbolic length equal to the number assigned to the corresponding edge in $T(S)$.
 The edges that do not meet a leaf always correspond to a cuff.
 Hence, we have a Riemann surface structure $R'$ exhausted by surfaces of finite topological type $\{R_n\}_{n \in \mathbb{N}}$.
-We describe the exhaustion in what follows. $R_1$ is the finite subsurface obtained by gluing two pairs of pants along $E_1$; each of its boundary components has length $3!$. $R_2$ is the union of $R_1$ with the pairs of pants glued along the boundary components of $R_1$.
-We proceed by induction, and therefore we have subsurfaces $R_n$ with geodesic frontier whom all components have the same length of $(2n+1)!$.
+We describe the exhaustion in what follows.
+The finite subsurface $R_1$ is obtained by gluing two pairs of pants along $E_1$; each of its boundary components has length $3!$. $R_2$ is the union of $R_1$ with the pairs of pants glued along the boundary components of $R_1$.
+We proceed by induction, and therefore we have sub-surfaces $R_n$ with geodesic frontier whom all components have the same length of $(2n+1)!$.
 See Fig \ref{redfulltree}.

-By Theorem 5.1 of \cite{completehypmanifolds} there is a choice of twist on each cuff of the pants decomposition of $R'$, such that the resulting surface $R$ is complete and of the first kind.
+By the proof of Proposition \ref{everyinffirstkind} we obtain a complete hyperbolic surface of the first kind $R$ from $R'$.

 \textbf{Case 2.
 Genus of $S$ is positive or has a finite number of isolated ends }